Love per Square Foot: Development

-During the shooting of Aisha (2010) in Mumbai, Anand Tiwari witnessed a couple fighting in the middle of Carter Road in Mumbai, with he was heading to Bandra in a local train, where the same couple boarded the train and the fight continued in the train and they passionately hugged after that.
+During the shooting of Aisha (2010) in Mumbai, Anand Tiwari witnessed a couple fighting in the middle of Carter Road in Mumbai, while he was heading to Bandra in a local train, where the same couple boarded the train and the fight continued in the train and they passionately hugged after that.
 He eventually stated as "the journey of love between Bandra and Mumbai Central" in an interview later, further adding that: "I always wanted to show relationships as they happen, as opposed to how they are shown in films".

 Anand wrote the script in late 2010, as a dark film initially, with Vikramaditya Motwane, stating that the script is too dark, and it need to make the character likeable.
 He then discussed with his friends Manav Kaul and Sumeet Vyas, and decided to make it as a romantic comedy film.
 While shooting for Finding Fanny, he and Sumeet went for a short trip to Goa for 10 days, were Anand wrote the first draft of the film.
 He narrated the script to producer Ronnie Screwvala, at his office, whom eventually accepted to produce the film, after liking the script.
 The film marked Screwvala's return to production after three years.
 Screwvala, the founder of UTV Motion Pictures, left the company in 2014, after Disney India announced its collaboration.
 It eventually marked its solo production under his banner RSVP Movies.